 Sales and Samples

 In the case of WasteBasedBricks®, this is specified as T1/Rm (15-10-10) (Tolerance / Range).
-In the case of T1/Rm it means the deviation on the average size can be no more or less than 6*4*3mm (l*w*h) and the difference between the smallest and the largest bricks can be no more than 15*10*10 (l*w*h).
+In the case of T1/Rm, the deviation on the average size can be no more or less than 6*4*3mm (l*w*h) and the difference between the smallest and the largest bricks can be no more than 15*10*10 (l*w*h).

 Dimensional tolerance (T1, T2 or Tm)

-In practice, the designer often bases the dimensions on the theoretical average dimensions of a standard masonry brick format.
-However, the dimensions used by an individual manufacturer can differ greatly from this.
-Each manufacturer can give its own interpretation to the average size of a standard format and the associated dimensional tolerances (T).
+In practice, the designer often bases the dimensions on the average theoretical dimensions of a standard masonry brick format.
+However, the dimensions used by an individual manufacturer can greatly differ from this.
+Each manufacturer can give its interpretation of the average size of a standard format and the associated dimensional tolerances (T).
 So standard dimensions do not exist in masonry bricks.
 This deviation is defined in the classes T1, T2 or Tm.

 The starting points are the length, width and height as stated on the CE specification of the brick.
 The average size of the bricks must fall within the specified tolerances.